DOAGenesys/gc-summaries-demo/README.md

 # Movistar Conversation Analytics Platform

-A secure, modern Next.js application for visualizing and analyzing conversation summaries with AI-powered insights.
+A secure, modern Next.js app for visualizing and analyzing conversation summaries with AI-powered insights.
 Built with Next.js 16, TypeScript, and Neon Postgres.

 ## Features